 Both the number of emitted particles and number of faces determine how granular the Explode modifier is.
 More of each faces and particles will mean more individual pieces.

-Here is a demo blend-file showing a cube with a particle system and Explode modifier.
+Here is a demo video showing a cube with a particle system and Explode modifier. (blend-file).

 The Explode modifier must come after the Particle System one in the modifier stack, in order for the former to get required data from the later.